-AOMA offers a study-abroad program in China as a part of an ongoing collaboration with the Chengdu University of Traditional Oriental Medicine.
-This biennual program gives students the opportunity to spend several weeks studying in China and to practice at one of the four sacred mountains.
+AOMA is committed to providing a well-rounded education as part of our effort to become the best Chinese medical program in the country.
+Our faculty maintains connections with international colleagues and institutions in service not only to the profession but also to our students.
+AOMA offers a study-abroad program in China that is but one aspect of an ongoing collaboration with the Chengdu University of Traditional Oriental Medicine.
+The program is currently offered every 3 years, pending sufficient enrollment.
+This program gives students the opportunity to spend several weeks studying in China and to practice at one of the four sacred mountains.

-Participating in the China Study Tour is life-changing, thrilling, and immensely rewarding, and it can impact your course sequences and graduation date.
+Participating in the China Study Tour is life-changing, thrilling, and immensely rewarding, and it can affect your course sequences and graduation date.
 AOMA's academic advisors can assist you with the necessary academic preparations.
-Please meet with them as soon as possible in order to plan in advance for the 2015 China Study Tour.

-- Talking to advisors about your intentions and to begin curriculum planning
+- Meeting with advisors to speak about intentions and to begin curriculum planning

 The Study Program